pedromartinez079/OpenAI-WebInterface/README.md

 ### Usage
 - Open a web browser http://[Local_computer_IP_address]:3000
 - The application will give you acces to ChatGPT (text) and Dalle (images).
 For both create a prompt in the message box and send it.
 Wait for Open AI answer.
 You can save chat messages and you can load old saved messages
-- For ChatGPT you can select a model (o1, o3, gpt), also you can set some parameters such us "temperature" and "top_P" (only for gpt models), and "reasoning_effort" (only for o1 and o3-mini models).
+- For ChatGPT you can select a model (o1, o3, gpt), also you can set some parameters such us "temperature" and "top_P" (only for gpt models), and "reasoning_effort" (only for o1 and o3-mini models)
-- For Open AI Assistants, you can create and modify assistants and you can attach files.
+- For Open AI Assistants, you can create and modify assistants and you can attach files
 - For an Assistant you can set up tools, tool resources and metadata.
-To interact with the assistant, first create a Thread, and go to Thread page by a click on Thread ID.
+To interact with the assistant, first create a Thread, and go to Thread page by a click on Thread ID
 - On Thread page, create a message, send it and make a run or execute thread.
-Wait for assistant answer.
+Wait for assistant answer
+- Stop OpenAI WebInterface appplication:
+    - Open a Linux command line terminal or a Git Bash terminal or a Windows CMD
+    - [Linux] sudo docker stop openaiwebinterface
+    - [Linux] sudo docker stop mongodb
+    - [Windows] docker stop openaiwebinterface
+    - [Windows] docker stop mongodb
+- Start OpenAI WebInterface appplication:
+    - Open a Linux command line terminal or a Git Bash terminal or a Windows CMD
+    - [Linux] sudo docker start mongodb
+    - [Linux] sudo docker start openaiwebinterface
+    - [Windows] docker start mongodb
+    - [Windows] docker start openaiwebinterface

 ## Authors